WomenWhoCode/WWCode-London/resources/mock-interviews/README.md

 ### Joining Stage

-You have to [complete the form](https://forms.gle/7Rp6E1Ncj6gzS1fH6) before the deadline.
+You have to complete the form in [Women Who Code - London #mock_interviews](https://wwcodelondon.slack.com/archives/C03LFUH9W3X) before the deadline.

 Pick up among: